chetanbg1/cbg-microservice/README.md

 spring framwork
 --
+Dependency Injection -
+	In software design, dependency injection (DI) is a design pattern that aims to decouple objects from their dependencies.
+Instead of creating their own dependencies internally, objects receive them from an external source.
+	In Dependency Injection, the dependencies of a class are injected from the outside, rather than the class creating or managing its dependencies internally.
+	Loose Coupling and Reusability:Objects don’t create their own dependencies, breaking tight connections and making them more independent.
+	Testability: Inject mock or test doubles for dependencies, allowing you to test individual objects in isolation without relying on external systems or services.
+	Maintainability and Flexibility: Dependency injection frameworks often manage dependencies, making it easier to track and configure them.
+	Scalability and Extensibility: In large-scale applications, DI helps manage complex dependency graphs and enables easier scaling and extension.
+Add new features or modify existing ones without significant code refactoring, as 	dependencies can be easily injected or replaced.
+	Cross-Cutting Concerns: Inject services for logging, security, caching, or other cross-cutting concerns that are used across multiple components, avoiding code duplication and promoting a consistent approach.

+Inversion of Control -
+	Spring IoC (Inversion of Control) Container is the core of Spring Framework.
+It creates the objects, configures and assembles their dependencies, manages their entire life cycle.
+The Container uses Dependency Injection(DI) to 	manage the components that make up the application.
+It gets the information about the objects from a configuration file(XML) or Java Code or Java Annotations and Java POJO class.
+These objects are called Beans.
+Since the 		Controlling of Java objects and their lifecycle is not done by the developers, hence the name Inversion Of Control.

+	Increased Modularity and Maintainability:
+		Code becomes cleaner and more modular by decoupling components from their dependencies.
+		Components rely on abstract interfaces or base classes, not concrete implementations, making them easier to change and test.
+		Changes in one component’s dependencies don’t ripple through the entire system, simplifying maintenance.
+	Improved Testability:
+		Mocks and stub dependencies can be easily injected for unit testing, facilitating isolated testing of components.
+		This leads to more reliable and efficient test suites.
+	Reduced Coupling and Improved Loose Coupling:
+		Components depend on abstractions, not specific implementations, promoting loose coupling.
+		This makes the system more flexible and adaptable to changes.
+	Easier Collaboration and Reusability:
+		Developers can focus on implementing core functionalities without worrying about dependencies.
+		Components with injected dependencies can be easily reused in different contexts.
+	Encourages Loose Coupling and Promotes Dependency Management:
+		Dependency injection frameworks can manage dependencies across the application, preventing dependency conflicts and ensuring version compatibility.

+Spring -
 - enterprice java framework which helps to write enterprize java applications
     -   application framework
     -   programming and configuration model